Rob Dodson - Home

 I was initially debating between setting this up on DigitalOcean or buying a Raspberry Pi to run everything.
 I figured spending $24/mo to test if I liked this setup would be a good way to validate things before sinking money into a Pi.

 If you find yourself using this daily and the $24/mo feels wasteful, that’s a good signal to switch.
 A Pi 5 8GB (~$180) pays for itself in ~8 months vs the droplet.
 The setup process is nearly identical — same systemd services, same tools, just on local hardware.
-The only real difference is that you’ll need to install Obsidian via Flatpak instead of the .deb package, since the Pi runs on ARM64.
+You can reuse this guide almost verbatim.

 Filed under: